CudaText-addons/cuda_markdown_special_paste/readme/readme.txt

     {filedir} - Folder of current editor file.
     {projdir} - Folder of currently opened CudaText project.
                 If no project is opened, it's folder of current editor file.
+- now - Date/time format for {now} macro.
+See Python docs for strftime().

 author: Alexey Torgashin
 license: MIT